dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 <!--DHIS2-SECTION-ID:install_basic_reverse_proxy_setup_with_apache-->

-The Apache HTTP server is the most common
+The Apache HTTP server is a popular HTTP server.
+Depending on your exact nature of deployment, you may need to use Apache as a reverse proxy for your DHIS2 server.
+In this section, we will describe how to implement a simple reverse proxy setup with Apache.

 > **Important**
 >